Nicolas-Liu/Nicolas-Liu/README.md

 <img align="right" alt ="gif" src= "https://miro.medium.com/max/1400/1*9m-WDdL_ji01bGbjEnutEw.gif" width="360"/>

 - 💻 I'm a Business school graduate with a love for coding
-- 🌱 I’m currently learning NodeJs
+- 🌱 I’m currently learning ExpressJs
 - 📫 How to reach me: https://www.linkedin.com/in/nicolas-liu1/
 - 🎆 Aspiring to be a full stack developer in the future
 - ⚡ Fun fact: I love playing music and practicing martial arts